mark-kibui/Spotify_Data/README.md

-# Spotify Data Visualizations
+# Spotify Data Analysis

 ## Overview
 This project involves exploring and visualizing Spotify's music dataset to uncover trends, insights, and patterns in the data.
-By leveraging visualizations, we aim to better understand the relationships between different features and their impact on music recommendations, popularity, and user preferences.
+By leveraging visualizations, I aim to better understand the relationships between different features and their impact on music recommendations, popularity, and user preferences.

 ## Goals
 1. **Understand Data Distribution:** Explore feature distributions such as song popularity, duration, tempo, and energy levels.
 2. **Identify Relationships:** Analyze correlations between features like danceability, energy, and loudness.
 3. **Highlight Patterns:** Showcase trends in music attributes over time.
 4. **Provide Insights for Recommendations:** Use visualizations to support the rationale for building recommendation systems.

+## Repository Structure
+- **Assets/**

+- **Reports/**

+- **README.md**

+- **SpotifyMillionSongs.ipynb**

+- **SpotifyMillionSongs_Clustering.ipynb**

+- **report.html**

 ## Data Description
 The dataset includes features extracted from Spotify tracks: